top of page

 If a student's behaviour regularly distracts other students from learning in class, or creates an environment where the teacher is disproportionally devoting their time to one student, this will be raised with the parent.
 Feedback will be specific in the hopes behaviour and participation will improve.
 Moving forward, if the student isn't able to show good participation and behaviour in class, they may be withdrawn from class.

-The Director can choose to withdraw a student from tuition at any time.
-If a student chooses to cancel their private tuition, written notice two weeks prior to term commencing must be provided.
+• If a student chooses to cancel their private tuition, written notice must be provided at least two weeks prior to the commencement of the term..

-If the teacher cancels a lesson a make up lesson may be organsied or a credit note will be created which can be applied to any invoice.
+• If the teacher cancels a lesson a credit note will be created which can be applied to any invoice.

 For the wellbeing of your child, other students, parents and teachers, if your child has an infectious condition, you may need to keep them home to stop it from spreading.